Sopzak/spoilerapp/README.md

 How to use AWS Serverless with React [See more](https://aws.amazon.com/pt/getting-started/hands-on/build-react-app-amplify-graphql/)

+## WCAG 2.1

+This code aplay the **WCAG**.

+**What is wcag2?**.
+Web Content Accessibility Guidelines (WCAG) 2.0 defines how to make Web content more accessible to people with disabilities.
+Accessibility involves a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.

+**Accessibility in React**

+React fully supports building accessible websites, often by using standard HTML techniques.
+[See More](https://reactjs.org/docs/accessibility.html)

 ## Getting Started

 Put your endpoint of the REST API of AMS in *src/aws-exports.js*